wp-plugins/lexi/readme.txt

 = Lexi can't reed the xyz feed =

-First, try to open it with the RSS widget (the one from Wordpress).
-If you can read the feed, write a comment in my __[personal page](http://www.sebaxtian.com/acerca-de/lexi "Lexi's page")__ and add the RSS feed.

-If you can't open it with this widget, it means the problem is in the library.
-To solve this situation, use a Mashup engine like __[Yahoo Pipe](http://pipes.yahoo.com/pipes/ "A mashup editor")__ to create a new RSS feed using the original data, and use it instead the original one.
+First, use the __[simplepie validator](http://simplepie.org/demo/ "Simplepie Demo and Validator")__ to check the feed.
+If you get an error it means the problem is in the library.
+To solve this situation, use a Mashup engine like __[Yahoo Pipes](http://pipes.yahoo.com/pipes/ "A mashup editor")__ to create a new RSS feed from the original data.

+If the validator returns the feed data, maybe the library in your WP is older than the one in the validator.
+Use the RSS widget (the one from Wordpress) with the feed to check if the library can read it.
+If it works, is time to write a comment in my __[personal page](http://www.sebaxtian.com/acerca-de/lexi "Lexi's page")__ with the RSS feed on it.
+Else, use a mashup engine as described in the first step.

+In some cases it happens with some feeds the first time they are readed, but ten minutes later they work.

 == Screenshots ==

 1. Feeds administrator.
 2. Feed editor.
 3. Lexi widget.
-4. Box to add a Lexi feed.
-5. Box to add an RSS feed.
+4. Box to add an RSS feed.

 == Changelog ==

+= 0.8.4 =
+* FAQ and screenshots updated.

 = 0.8.3 =
 * New configuration item - Not show icon (add 16 to configuration number).